raun1997/KIFT/README.md

 ./client <local.ip.address>
 ```
 Once connected, the program currently just records whatever is happening.
 It might record infinitely.
 When you kill the process it will output to a valid .wav file.
 I'm working on sending that file intact.

+## Production Checklist

+- [x] Server launches and blocks for connection
+- [x] Client connects to server
+- [x] .wav file is recorded and saved locally
+- [ ] .wav file is sent intact
+- [ ] Save .wav serverside
+- [ ] ...
+Destroy original audio file clientside ???
+- [ ] Process the .wav audio on the backend using procketsphinx(recognize_from_file())
+- [ ] Execute script if the audio is verified with a keyword("Sabre")
+- [ ] Return control to the client and allow for more requests to be processed
+- [ ] C code Normed